avj2352/jotdown_rust_cli/README.md

     jd clear                            Destroy all todo items
-    jd clear --done                     Destroy all completed todo items jd renumber                         Re-numbers all todos starting with 1
+    jd clear --done                     Destroy all completed todo items jd renumber                         Re-numbers all todos starting with 1 jd sort "@important @high"          Sort Todos in the order of their tags as mentioned

   Environment variables: